 West Erregulla Field

-• Drilling results from the WE-3 and WE-4 (and potentially the contingent WE-5) wells will provide valuable sub-surface data for future resource estimates
+• Drilling results from the WE-3, WE-4 and WE-5 wells will provide valuable sub-surface data for future resource estimates and certification

 Corporate & Financial